 - Dry socks, just for evening.

-- I used my flip-flops a few times.
+- I used my flip-flops a few times in the huts and for showers.
 The refuges and inns often require removal of your hiking boots at the door for storage in a mud room.
 Some have Crocs or slippers for guests to use.

 - Consider what you’d be comfortable going out to dinner wearing.
 We usually had half-board (breakfast and dinner included).
 In Courmayeur we only had breakfast included so we ate out two nights in a row.
 The norm for dress in town was casual but not sloppy so I was glad to have semi-nice clothing to wear.

 - Refuges require a sleeping bag liner (or sleep sack).
 We found a lightweight (4 oz/115 grams) silk liner on Amazon that worked well (Marycrafts 100% mulberry silk sleeping bag liner).

 - There are pharmacies in most of the villages but not near the mountain refuges.
 Bring anything you must have, including shampoo, toothpaste and personal medications.

 - Hydration bladder or water bottle, minimum one-liter capacity.

 - Potable water is generally available at cafes and refuges.
 If you plan ahead you may not need to purify water from streams.
 I brought chlorine tablets and only had to use them for creek water once.